Another day on the Internet, another awesome day to read comments on Offbeat Home….

 - Buy multiple-use electronics instead of single-use.
 (Do you REALLY need a tablet AND an e-reader?)

 - Buy for keeps.
 Spending more money now might mean spending and CONSUMING less in the long run.
 Fight planned obsolescence!

 - Start small.
 You don't have to save the whole world TOMORROW.

 - Don't miss channamasala's perspective on Chinese factories.

-- Good read: Factory Girls by Leslie Chang
+- Good read: Factory Girls: From Village to City in a Changing China by Leslie Chang

 - Story of Stuff

 - The Better World Shopping Guide: Every Dollar Makes a Difference (Better World Shopping Guide: Every Dollar Can Make a Difference)

 Thanks for another round of enlightening discussion.
 If you have thoughts to add, jump into the conversation on the original post.You Might Also LikeRESPONSES: 0 Comments, 0 THIS! votes